NoellePatterson/eflow-readme/website_summary.md

 The dry season low flow period represents the low magnitude, low variability portion of the year between wet seasons.

 * **Dry season start timing**
-  * Start date of the dry season low flow period, identified based on criteria for relative magnitude, rate of change, and timing.
-A search window is set from the spring recession start date to the end of the water year \(Sep 30\), and the first date that flow magnitude falls below 12.5% of the wet season’s maximum flow, and rate of change approaches zero, is identified as the start of the dry season.
+  * Start date of the dry season low flow period is identified based on criteria for relative magnitude, rate of change, and timing.
+A search window is set from the spring recession start date to the end of the water year \(Sep 30\), and the first date in which: 1) the flow magnitude falls below 12.5% of the wet season’s maximum flow, and 2) rate of change approaches zero, is identified as the start of the dry season.
 * **Dry season low flow magnitude**
   * 10th percentile daily flow from the dry season start date to the wet season start date.
 * **Dry season low flow duration**